Rock Hudson: Illness and death

+In Paris, Hudson was denied access to the Hôpital d'instruction des armées Percy, where he was hoping to receive experimental treatment, on the grounds that he was not a French citizen.
+On July 24, Olson sent a telegram to the Reagans, with whom Hudson had been friendly, to ask for their intervention.
+They were hoping that “a request from the White House or a high American official would change [the head of the hospital’s] mind”.
+On the same day, a White House staffer responded that "Mrs. Reagan [...] did not feel this was something the White House should get into" and advised them to contact the U.S. Embassy in Paris instead.
+Hudson was later admitted to the hospital thanks to an intervention from French defence minister Charles Hernu.

+On July 25, Hudson's French publicist Yanou Collart confirmed that Hudson had AIDS.
+He was among the earliest mainstream celebrities whose diagnosis was reported to the public.

 Hudson flew back to Los Angeles on July 30, chartering a plane because airlines refused to transport a patient with AIDS.
 He was so weak that he was moved by stretcher from the Air France Boeing 747 he had chartered; he and his medical attendants were the only passengers.
 He was flown by helicopter to UCLA Medical Center, where he spent nearly a month undergoing further treatment.
-He was released from the hospital in late August 1985 and returned to his home in Beverly Hills, Los Angeles for private hospice care.
+He was released from the hospital in late August 1985 and returned to his home in Beverly Hills, Los Angeles, for private hospice care.

 At around 9 a.m. on October 2, 1985, Hudson died in his sleep from AIDS-related complications at his home in Beverly Hills at the age of 59.
 Hudson requested that no funeral be held.
 His body was cremated hours after his death and a cenotaph later was established at Forest Lawn Cemetery in Cathedral City, California.
 His ashes were scattered in the channel between Wilmington, Los Angeles and Santa Catalina Island.